SUDO-j182/code-editor/README.md

 - Add basic error logging to the preview console
 - Include optional templates/snippets
 - Improve mobile responsiveness and scaling
+- Use Pixel Editor to create custom favicon and link to html

 ---